grnet/okeanos-LoD/example/kafka_consumer/README.md

 ```

 We suggest you statically compile the consumer so you can use it on any machine.
-To statically compile the consumer you can run te command:
+To statically compile the consumer you can run the command:

 ```
 mvn clean compile assembly:assembly